Below, you'll find answers to frequently asked questions about Online Payments in SimplePractice:

 Can I connect an already existing Online Payments account to SimplePractice?

 There isn't an option to connect an already existing Online Payments account with your SimplePractice account.
-You can create a new Online Payments account directly within your SimplePractice account by navigating to Settings > Billing and Services > Online Payments.
+You can create a new Online Payments account directly within your SimplePractice account by navigating to Settings > Payment processing > Online payments.

 What information can I change after my account has been verified?